dbstjrrb12/react-post-message/README.md

   - Changeset files are created in PR branches
   - Version updates are applied when PRs are merged
   - Changeset files are automatically created when you comment `/changeset [type]` on PRs
+  - Changeset files are created in the PR branch and merged to main when PR is merged
 - Easy to use API

 ## Installation